-- Students and their parents

-- Staff and their trades unions

-- The ESFA, Department for Education and other Government departments and agencies

-- The FE Commissioner

-- Anglia Ruskin University (the College's higher education partner)

-- Local employers

-- New Anglia Local Enterprise Partnership and Cambridgeshire and Peterborough Combined Authority

-- The local community including feeder schools, the Queen Elizabeth Hospital in King's Lynn, voluntary organisations and the local authorities that cover our geographical locations

-- Other FE institutions

-- A number of trade and professional bodies
+- Students and their parents - Staff and their trades unions - The Department for Education and other Government departments and agencies - The FE Commissioner - Anglia Ruskin University (the College's higher education partner) - Local Employers - New Anglia Local Enterprise Partnership and Cambridgeshire and Peterborough Combined Authority - The local community including feeder schools, the Queen Elizabeth Hospital in King's Lynn, voluntary organisations and the local authorities that cover our geographical locations - Other FE institutions - A number of trade and professional bodies such as local Chambers of Commerce

-The College recognises the importance of these relationships and engages in regular communication with stakeholders.
+The College recognises the importance of these relationships and engages in regular communication as required with stakeholders to keep them informed.

-Public benefit
+Public Benefit

 The College of West Anglia is an exempt charity under Part 3 of the Charities Act 2011 and, following machinery of government changes introduced in July 2016, is regulated by the Secretary of State for Education.
-The members of the Governing Body, who are trustees of the charity, are disclosed on pages 10 to 12.
+The members of the Governing Body, who are trustees of the charity, are disclosed on pages 11 to 13.